eliasbuchwald/-reddit/OAuth2.md

     grant_type=refresh_token&refresh_token=TOKEN

+Your client must be authenticated using HTTP Basic Authentication in the same manner as when requesting the original refresh token.

 Parameter | Values | Description
 ----------|---------|---------
 `grant_type` | `refresh_token` | Indicates that you're requesting a new access token using a refresh token